Who’s Frida Kahlo? A Proud Mexican Artist.

 Frieda

-Summer of 1925 - Frida Goes Job Hunting
+Summer of 1925 - Job Hunting

 While she hoped to one day be able to afford her dreams of traveling abroad, her earnings were mostly used to contribute to her family’s income.

-Frida wrote, “They pay 4 to 4.50, and to me that doesn’t seem bad at all, but the first thing I need is to know something about typing and charm.
+Frida wrote, “They pay 4 to 4.50, and to me, that doesn’t seem bad at all, but the first thing I need is to know something about typing and charm.
 So just imagine how backward your pal is!..”

 Of this period, Alejandro Gomez Arias reported that a female employee of the Ministry of Education library seduced Frida…

-In 1938, Frida would recount that her initiation into homosexual sex was by one of her “schoolteachers.”
-For her, it was a traumatic experience given that it became quite public and scandalous because her parents found out.
+For her, it was a traumatic experience, given that it became quite public and scandalous once her parents found out.

 August 1, 1925